Vielfalt der Puppenwelt #01EN

 Mediocrity clashes with genius

 Vienna, in November 1823.
-Twenty-three years after Mozart’s death rumours circulate through the city: the famous composer had been murdered and the court composer Antonio Salieri was his murderer.
+Thirty-two years after Mozart’s death rumours circulate through the city: the famous composer had been murdered and the court composer Antonio Salieri was his murderer.
 He had killed Mozart out of jealousy.
 The ageing Salieri tells of his meetings with Mozart in a series of flashbacks.
 He describes how he got to know Mozart and how he suffered under his brilliancy and especially from the awareness of his own mediocrity.

 Peter Shaffer’s play from 1979 knocks the famous icon off his pedestal.
 It embeds historical background in an enthralling whodunit and thereby reveals the individual behind the genius with all of his strengths and weaknesses.